solaris-ac/cv/README.md

 In my free time, I have embarked on small side-projects to cut my teeth at maintaining codebases.
 These include:

-- an API for querying school Ofsted results by locality and grade
+- an API for querying school Ofsted results by locality and grade, this involved creating a web- scraper to scrape each school's Ofsted page and convert the results to a database entry.
 - a webapp for managing phone extensions and voicemail inboxes, using Twilio's API

 I have an eye for design and am meticulous to a fault.
 My code is neat and my version control is